njrhodes/ODA/README.md

 How Does ODA Find an Optimal Solution?
 --------------------------------------

 In any given application ODA finds the cutpoint for an ordered attribute (independent variable), or the assignment rule for a categorical attribute, that most accurately (optimally) discriminates the two or more categories of the class (dependent) variable.[5]
-For example, imagine a hypothetical study involving a two-category class variable \[whether or not a patient has cardiovascular (CV) disease\]; an ordered attribute (systolic blood pressure, in mmHg); and a categorical attribute \[gender: male (M) or female (F)\].
+For example, imagine a hypothetical study involving a two-category class variable \[whether or not a patient has cardiovascular (CV) disease\]; an ordered attribute (systolic blood pressure, in mmHg); and a categorical attribute \[sex: male (M) or female (F)\].
 Further imagine that the most accurate possible ODA model for predicting presence versus absence of disease for systolic blood pressure (SBP) is: if SBP&lt;145 mmHg, predict the patient has no disease; if SBP&gt;145 mmHg, predict the patient has disease.
-Finally imagine the most accurate ODA gender model for predicting presence versus absence of disease is: if gender=F, predict no disease; if gender=M, predict disease.
+Finally imagine the most accurate ODA sex model for predicting presence versus absence of disease is: if sex=F, predict no disease; if sex=M, predict disease.
 The hypothetical data are summarized in **Figure 2**.
-The confusion matrix for the hypothetical model of disease predicted by SBP &gt;145 mmHg is shown in **Table 2**, and the confusion matrix for the hypothetical model of disease predicted by gender is shown in **Table 3**.
+The confusion matrix for the hypothetical model of disease predicted by SBP &gt;145 mmHg is shown in **Table 2**, and the confusion matrix for the hypothetical model of disease predicted by sex is shown in **Table 3**.

 <img src="man/figures/README-fig2-1.png" width="100%" />